 Low-fat diets have been a massive failure.
 (5)

-Not only have they not made us thinner, they’ve been a disaster for our brains.
+Not only have they not made us thinner, but they’ve also been a disaster for our brains.

-One of the many ways low-fat diets wreak havoc on overall brain health and mental well-being is by contributing to acetylcholine deficiency.
+One of the many ways low-fat diets wreak havoc on overall brain and mental health is by contributing to acetylcholine deficiency.